Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __solid_type__
   - Type: string
-  - Description: Description of the phase used in the reaction system.
+  - Description: Information about the type of solid used, whether it's support materials, solid catalysts, ion exchange resins, or other solids.

 - __solid_amount__
   - Type: posfloat